How to Build Simple React App (Part 4)

 $white-shadowed: #C9C9C9;

-That defines all of colors we will use through application, in all other stylesheet files we will include this file, and use those variables.
+That defines all of colors we will use through the application, in all other stylesheet files we will include this file, and use those variables.
 Next is Root.

 /* src/components/Root/assets/styles/index.scss */